 The engine is the heart of the car.
-It consists of different components each working to improve the car’s performance.
+It consists of various components, each of which contributes to improving the performance of the car.

-The engine block contains the pistons, crankshaft, and sump while the cylinder head has the tappets, cams and the valve springs.
-It is vital that you know the difference between the short and long block parts of the engine when you plan to purchase a car engine.
+The engine block contains the pistons, crankshaft, and oil pan, while the cylinder head contains the tappets, cams, and valve springs.
+It is important that you know the difference between the short and long engine block parts when you are planning to purchase a car engine.

-The two engine types are similar in size when you purchase a engine.
-It is the components that differ when you are purchasing the engine.
-The short block gets its name from including the crank, engine block, and pistons.
+When you buy an engine, the two types of engine are similar in size.
+It is the components that are different.
+The short block gets its name because it includes the crankshaft, engine block and pistons.

-The long block will have in addition to the short block components have a camshaft, cylinder head, and valve train.
-Due to the absence of certain engine components for the short block, it also comes with a short warranty.
+The long block has a camshaft, cylinder head and valve train in addition to the components of the short block.
+Since certain engine components are missing for the short block, it also comes with a shorter warranty.

 Long block engine

-Long block engine is defined as a complete engine and this means it is as close to full assembly as possible.
-The engine has all its essential component intact and this ensures you spend less time in installation.
-Some of the parts found in the long block engine include the camshaft, crankshaft, cylinder head, and the valve train.
+A motor with a long engine block is defined as a complete motor, which means that it is as close as possible to the complete module.
+The engine has all its major components intact, and this ensures that you spend less time on installation.
+The parts found in an engine with a long engine block include the camshaft, crankshaft, cylinder head, and valve train.

 The long block engine offers more power than the short block engine.
-The engine is more expensive than the short block.
-The long block engine does not come with the intake, fuel system and exhaust parts.
+The engine is more expensive than the short block engine.
+The long block engine is not supplied with the intake, fuel system, and exhaust parts.

 Short block engine

-This type of engine comes with the crank, piston and connecting rods; the engine is incomplete.
-It takes some considerable time to assemble all the engine parts.
-Once done you will need to assemble the gaskets, oil pump and cylinder heads.
-The short block engine has the engine block only and runs from above the crankcase and below the cylinder head.
-Some of the older car models would include the balance shafts, timing gear, and the camshaft.
+This type of engine is supplied with crank, piston and connecting rods; the engine is incomplete.
+The assembly of all the engine parts takes some time.
+Then you have to mount the gaskets, the oil pump and the cylinder heads.
+The short block engine has only the engine block and runs from above the crankcase and below the cylinder head.
+Some older car models might include the balance shafts, the steering wheel, and the camshaft.

-We also have the turnkey engine – which is a fully assembles engine block that comes straight form the engine manufacturers and in a crate.
-The benefit of this engine block is that all you need is to install it in the car and fix the necessary installations and the car is ready for a drive.
-The turn key has all components of the long block engine plus spark plugs, throttle pedal and airflow sensors.
+We also have a turnkey engine: this is a fully assembled engine block, delivered directly from the engine manufacturers and in a box.
+The advantage of this engine block is that all you have to do is fit it into the car and make the necessary installations, and the car is ready to go.
+The turnkey engine block contains all the components of the long block engine as well as spark plugs, throttle pedal, and airflow sensors.

-The reason people prefer purchasing the short block engine despite it having lesser components is the costs involved.
-Depending on the car make expect to spend between $2,000 to a high of $5,000 for a long block engine.
-The short engine block comes at a fraction of this.
+The reason that people prefer to buy the short block motor even though it consists of fewer components is the cost involved.
+Depending on the vehicle, an engine with a long engine block can cost between $2,000 and $5,000 up to a maximum of $5,000.
+The short engine block costs only a fraction of this.

-When purchasing the short block put into consideration that the engine block is not complete and you will need to pay extra for additional components.
-The time it takes to fix all these components should also be considered.
+When buying the short block, keep in mind that the engine block is not complete and you will have to pay extra for additional components.
+The time it takes to install all these components should also be considered.

-The long block engines comes with longer warranties than the short block engine.
-It is risky getting a warranty for the short block engine because it does not include the warranty for the additional items that you need to make the engine block complete.
-Anything can go wrong with additional fittings and it is recommended that you get a professional mechanic to help you install the engine components.
+The long block motor has a longer warranty than the short block motor.
+It is risky to obtain a warranty for the short block motor, as it does not cover the warranty for the additional parts you need to complete the engine block.
+With the extra equipment, anything can go wrong and it is recommended that you call in a professional mechanic to help you install the engine components.

-The long block engine is more reliable than the short block because it comes with more components.
-Imagine getting all the missing short block components from different vendors and you have issues with quality.
-The best part about the long block is that all the components that come with the engine tend to wear out evenly and this keeps your costs of replacement at a bare minimum.
+The long block motor is more reliable than the short block motor because it contains more components.
+Imagine you get all the missing components of the short block from different suppliers; you might have quality problems.
+The best thing about the long block is that all components that come with the motor tend to wear evenly, and this keeps your replacement costs to an absolute minimum.

-When dealing with long block and short block engines you need to factor in the issue of compatibility.
+When you are dealing with engines with long and short engine blocks, you need to consider the issue of compatibility.

-The short block does not come with some engine components like the cylinder head and this offers you great maneuverability when it comes to spare parts.
-You can adjust the cylinder head unit and get one that positively improves the engine’s horsepower.
-You will need to do some minor adjustments to your cylinder head for increase in power but this is cheaper than getting a fully assembled engine.
-However, you need to be careful to only purchase quality spare parts.
+The short block is not supplied with some engine components such as the cylinder head, and this gives you great flexibility when it comes to spare parts.
+You can adjust the cylinder head unit and get one that positively improves the engine performance.
+You will need to make some minor adjustments to your cylinder head to increase performance, but this is cheaper than getting a fully assembled engine.
+However, you must be careful to buy only quality spare parts.

-Many people will opt for the short block engine when there is extensive damage to the engine block but most external parts are functioning well.
-By retaining most of the external engine parts you experience considerable cost savings.
+Many people will opt for the short block engine when the engine block is badly damaged but most external parts work well.
+By keeping most of the external engine parts, you can make significant cost savings.

-The short engine block comes as the engine block, crank and pistons.
-It is cheaper to purchase the short block engine but you will need to purchase the other engine parts separately.
-This gives the purchaser greater flexibility in selecting cylinder head.
-You can even get one that offers you more power.
+The short engine block consists of the engine block, crankshaft, camshaft, cylinder head and valve train.
+It is cheaper to buy an engine with a short engine block, but you have to buy the other engine parts separately.
+This gives the buyer more flexibility in choosing the cylinder head.
+You can even get one that gives you more power.

-When purchasing other parts for the short block engine ensure that you get quality parts from reputable dealers.
-The benefit of the long block is that all the engine parts wear out uniformly.
-It is vital that you ensure that your engine block configures with the car’s electric control unit and transmission.
-Your mechanic can offer advice on which model to go for and whether it ensures comformity.
+When buying other parts for the short block engine, make sure you get quality parts from reputable dealers.
+The advantage of the long block engine is that all engine parts wear evenly.
+It is important that you make sure that your engine block matches the car’s electrical control unit and gearbox.
+Your mechanic can advise you which model to choose and whether it ensures conformity.